geksiong/gs-garden/projects/music_server.md

 There are apparently screens that has backlight control, but the GPIO may conflict with the DAC.

 > **Lesson**: Get a HDMI LCD display.
 You'll get less fuss, more functionality, no potential for conflicts, and more GPIOs for knobs and buttons.

+**Update 2023-06-06:** Found a possible way, not to turn off the LCD backlight, but to turn off the LCD completely.

+- Physical pins 2 and 4 are the 5V power pins.
+By experimenting with physical connections, I found that only one of them is needed for the LCD to function, and I can disconnect/reconnect the power with no impact to the display.
+So if I place a transistor switch at pin 2, powered by one of the unused GPIO pins, I should be able turn on/off the LCD at will.
+- I could disconnect both 3V3 pins (1 and 17) as well without impact to the operation.
+- Of course, dimming is not an option with approach, but I just want to turn off the backlight to save power (and hopefully extend the LCD's life)

 ## Buttons and Rotary Encoders